 - X Failed - Rule violations are warnings since they will not prevent copying files to a player.

-A If violations are ignored, the target player may not navigate or play correctly. - Passed - → Informational (2 types): - A player rule that cannot currently be checked by SaberCopy (but may be in future versions).
+If violations are ignored, the target player may not navigate or play correctly. - Passed - → Informational (2 types): - A player rule that cannot currently be checked by SaberCopy (but may be in future versions).

-While on any tab of the project dialog, you can also get a quick list of rules that failed validation by clicking on the While on any tab of the project dialog, you can also get a quick list of rules that failed validation by clicking on the button at the bottom left of the screen.
+While on any tab of the project dialog, you can also get a quick list of rules that failed validation by clicking on the Check Project button at the bottom left of the screen.